 Investigators use unique mouse models to identify the processes that govern acute lung injury and its resolution.
 This research incorporates state-of-the-art computational and pathway-focused network analysis of lung proteomics and transcriptomics data to identify cells and pathways that are potential targets for lung injury.

-Basic studies of the role of inflammatory mediators in the pathogenesis of asthma are complemented with clinical research to identify more effective therapeutic strategies.
+We conduct basic research on the role of inflammatory mediators in the pathogenesis of asthma, and complement this work with clinical studies to identify more effective therapeutic strategies.

 Sleep disordered breathing.

-The role of inflammatory mediators is investigated in the pathogenesis of cystic fibrosis, graft rejection following lung transplantation, and aging.
+Researchers are investigating the role of inflammatory mediators in the pathogenesis of cystic fibrosis, graft rejection following lung transplantation, and aging.
 Clinical trials assess innovative approaches to modifying the inflammatory response to reduce lung injury.

-Innovative diagnostic strategies for the early detection of lung cancer have been developed and tested.
+We have developed and tested innovative diagnostic strategies for the early detection of lung cancer.